elasticio/elasticio.github.io/content/_components/id-linking/index.md

 * bucketContents - (object, required): Echo back the value that was saved

 ### Read Entire Bucket Contents

+This action allows you to read linked objects (array of objects) from the bucket, Bucket ID needs to be specified in the credentials.

+{% include img.html max-width="100%" url="img/read-entire-bucket-contents.png" title="Read Entire Bucket Contents" %}

 #### Config Fields